rrb211570/Flight-Simulator/app/README.md

 **Feedback Panel:** Three.js canvas that consumes simulation data, and displays actual flight path.

-**Possibility Simulator Panel:** Test logic that runs Monte Carlo on the three-part simulation.
-The test logic applies randomly-generated noise scenarios (within defined range) for thousands of times and graphs the results.
+**Possibility Simulator Panel:** Monte Carlo test runner for the three-part simulation.
+The runner applies randomly-generated noise scenarios (within defined range) for thousands of times and graphs the results.